faaiz-hadaina/10hourlab-test-client/README.md

 ### `npm install`

-Installs all the packages and dependencies needed to run this project on a local machine.\
+Installs all the packages and dependencies needed to run this project on a local machine.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `npm start`